This easy reverse-seared filet mignon recipe produces restaurant quality steaks. Impress your squeeze on Date Night or Valentine's Day!

 FOR THE HERBED COMPOUND BUTTER

 - ¼ tsp red pepper flakes

 - Remove filet mignon steaks from refrigerator one hour prior to cooking.
 Preheat the oven to 250º F.

 - Dry steaks thoroughly with paper toweling, then season with salt, pepper and granulated garlic.

-- Tie steaks around the edge with butcher's string.
+- Wrap bacon (see Recipe Note #1) around steaks and tie around the edge with butcher's string.

 - Place steaks on a rack set into a foil-covered baking sheet.

-- Remove steaks from the oven to a plate and cover with foil for 5 minutes.
-Meanwhile, preheat a cast iron skillet over medium-high heat.
+- 5 minutes before you remove the steaks from the oven, preheat a cast iron skillet over medium-high heat.

-- After 5 minutes of pre-heating the cast iron skillet, add the butter and oil.
-Add steaks immediately after all butter has melted (see Recipe Note #3).
+- Add the butter and oil to the skillet, then add steaks immediately after all butter has melted (see Recipe Note #3).

 - Sear the steaks about one minute on each side, or until a deep, golden brown crust develops.
 As each side sears, spoon remaining butter-oil mixture from the pan over your filet mignon steaks.